Get E-Book

 peer receive path is backed up

-network transport is recovering or constrainedThose cases produce similar Node symptoms.
+Those cases can look similar from Node.
 They need different evidence.
 Application logs show handler progress.
 Socket buffer and TCP counters show transport pressure.
 Packet captures show retransmissions and ACK behavior.
-The Node object alone cannot tell you which owner is currently limiting progress.
+The Node object alone cannot tell you which layer is currently holding up progress.

 Orderly Shutdown Uses FIN

-The common close path looks like this:
+The common close path looks like this -

 local app ends writes